 “Dennis Ritchie (the creator of the C programming language) encouraged modularity by telling all and sundry that function calls were really, really cheap in C. Everybody started writing small functions and modularizing.
 Years later we found out that function calls were still expensive, and our code was often spending 50% of its time just calling them.
 Dennis had lied to us!
 But it was too late; we were all hooked...”

 Why would they be “hooked” on function calls?
 Because they do so much to help simplify our code: rather than copying and pasting the same 10 lines of code in a dozen places, we can instead wrap them up in a function and use that instead.
 That means less code duplication, but also means if you change that function – perhaps adding more work – then everywhere using it will automatically get the new behavior, and there’s no risk of you forgetting to update one of the places you pasted it into.

 Today you have 11 one-minute videos to watch, and you’ll meet things like variadic functions, throwing errors, and more.
-Once you’ve watched each video there’s a short test to help make sure you’ve understood what was taught.
+Once you’ve watched each video and optionally gone through the extra reading, there’s a short test to help make sure you’ve understood what was taught.

 Do you remember the two rules of this series?
 You’re already being awesome at the first one because you keep coming back for more (you rock!), but don’t forget the second: post your progress online, so you can benefit from all the encouragement.

 Hit Send below to start a virtual conversation with me.